 Rhodes offers a huge choice of honeymoon accommodation including the 5-star Rodos Park in Rhodes’ New Town, with its gleaming marble and polished wood interiors, and the Atrium Palace, a luxury resort overlooking Kalathos Bay in Lindos.

-Rhodes enjoys a Mediterranean climate with long hot, dry summers and mild, wet winters.
+Rhodes has a Mediterranean climate with hot, sunny summers and mild, wet winters.

 For more climate info: Rhodes Weather Guide…

 Rhodes is the largest and most visited of 12 Dodecanese Islands, lying 363km (226mi) southeast of the Greek mainland, and 18km (11mi) from the southern shore of Turkey.

 As well as Rhodes, the Dodecanese Islands comprise Simi, Kos and Patmos, plus a number of smaller islands.

 The most convenient route to Rhodes is by air to Rhodes International Airport (RHO), also known as Diagoras International Airport, located about 14km (9mi) southwest of Rhodes City.

 By ferry, Rhodes is 1 hour from Simi, 4 hours from Kos, 7 hours from Patmos and 15 hours from Pireaus (the port of Athens).

 A high-speed catamaran service operates between Rhodes and Marmaris, Turkey, taking 1 hour, twice daily.

 Latest update: Rhodes Honeymoon Guide: 3 August, 2022